Mario Bratu

-Mario George Bratu (born 7 June 2002) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga II club Corvinul Hunedoara.
+Mario George Bratu (born 7 June 2002) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga I club Corvinul Hunedoara.

 Club career

 Bratu made his professional debut for his boyhood club Petrolul Ploiești on 18 July 2022, in a 1–0 Liga I loss to Voluntari.
 He scored both goals in the 2-0 win against Chiajna, the match which sealed the promotion to 1st League and his first goal in the 1st League competition came on 27 February 2023, in a 5–2 home loss to defending champions CFR Cluj.